graphhopper/graphhopper/docs/core/profiles.md

   - name: my_flexible_car_profile
     vehicle: car
     weighting: custom
-    custom_model_file: empty
+    custom_model_file: my_custom_model.yml
 ```

-The special value `empty` means that the custom model will not contain any rules, but you could just as well use some
-custom model here.
-To change the profile for a single routing request you use the `/route-custom` endpoint and send your
+To change the profile for a single routing request you use the `/route-custom` endpoint and send your custom model
-custom model (using the same YAML format explained above) with the request body.
-The model you send will then be merged
+(using the same YAML format explained above) with the request body.
+The model you send will then be merged with the
-with the profile you select using the `profile` parameter (which has to be a custom profile) using the same merging rules
+profile you select using the `profile` parameter (which has to be a custom profile) using the same merging rules
 as used by custom profile inheritance.
+Instead of specifying a custom model file you can set `custom_model_file: empty`
+in which case the models you send with the requests will be merged with an 'empty' custom model (containing no rules).

 todonow: cross-querying with LM profiles
-todonow: mention priority normalization?